-HIV, or the Human Immunodeficiency Virus, is one of the most feared diseases throughout the world.
-In the United States, there are more than 1.1 million people who have been infected with HIV.
-Among these, about 14% have not yet been diagnosed with the disease and may be living unknowingly with the HIV infection.
+HIV, or the Human Immunodeficiency Virus, is one of the most dreaded diseases globally.
+In the United States, more than 1.1 million people are living with HIV.
+Among these, about 14% have not yet been diagnosed with the disease and may be unaware of the infection.

-When a person is infected with the Human Immunodeficiency Virus (HIV), a plethora of symptoms such as flu and feverish feelings become evident.
-However, the earliest symptom of HIV as reported in numerous cases are rashes or lesions on the body of the patient.
-The reason for this is not far-fetched since rashes appear as a result of the immune system of the patient becoming weak and unable to fight the virus thus causing a skin reaction.
+When a person acquires HIV, flu-like symptoms may manifest soon.
+However, the earliest sign of HIV, as patients report in numerous cases, is the development of a rash.
+Rashes appear as a result of the immune system of the subject becoming weak and unable to fight the virus, thus causing a skin reaction.

-Rash, being a symptom of HIV, usually occur within the first two (2) months of being infected with the virus.
-It is relevant to note at this juncture that rashes or lesions are also symptoms of other Sexually Transmitted Diseases (STD) or viral infections and consequently, it is pertinent to learn how to identify rash occasioned by HIV infection and distinguish them from rashes caused by other STDs.
+Rash, being a symptom of HIV, usually occurs within the first two months after the initial infection with the virus.
+Keep in mind that rashes or skin lesions are also symptoms of other sexually transmitted or viral diseases.
+Consequently, it is pertinent to learn how to identify an HIV rash and distinguish it from rashes caused by other STDs.

-It has also been researched and reported that rash, as an HIV symptom, is either caused by HIV infection or caused as a side-effect of HIV antiretroviral drugs or medication.
+It is also clear that this HIV-related skin reaction is either caused by the virus or as a side-effect of HIV antiretroviral drugs.

-Understanding how to identify a rash that is caused by the HIV infection is critical, as this can help you distinguish between the possibility of this STI and perhaps another underlying cause.
+Understanding how to identify a rash caused by the HIV infection is critical, as this can help you distinguish between the possibility of this STI instead of another underlying cause.

-- Observe where the rash appears because it is usually located on the chest, face, hands and upper parts of the body.
+- It usually appears on the chest, face, hands, and upper parts of the body.

-- Analyze other symptoms like joint pain, diarrhea, fever, mouth sores, and others that may be present with the rash.
+- Try to notice other symptoms like joint pain, diarrhea, fever, and mouth sores.

-On the other hand, when HIV rash is caused by side-effects of antiretroviral drugs or medications, there is a potentially serious skin rash (though very rare) that can occur.
-This very rare but potentially serious skin rash is known as Steves-Johnson Syndrome (SJS).
+On the other hand, when the HIV rash is due to side-effects of antiretroviral drugs, a potentially dangerous outbreak can occur.
+This rather uncommon and possibly severe condition is known as Steves-Johnson Syndrome (SJS).

-When this rare condition of SJS aggravates and covers about 30 percent of a patient’s body, it becomes severe and deadly and becomes what is further called Toxic Epidermal Necrolysis (TEN).
-Thus, it is advisable to monitor your health and conduct HIV tests regularly to ensure you are aware of your HIV status whenever you see rash symptoms.
+When SJS aggravates and covers about 30 percent of the human body, it transforms into what is further called Toxic Epidermal Necrolysis (TEN).
+Therefore, you should monitor your health by conducting regular HIV tests and be aware of your HIV status whenever you see a rash.